 Embrace Those Roots

-I'm not sure if Cole's ombre fro was done purposely or if she's growing our her hair color, either way, the auburn tips are a fun beauty choice.
+I'm not sure if Cole's ombre fro was done on purpose or if she's growing our her hair color, but either way, the auburn tips are a fun beauty choice.

 Stretch With Care